Generate Workflows with AI

 • Left panel — Chat: The AI continues to communicate progress in the chat, showing "thinking" indicators as different specialist agents (Workflow Designer, Form Builder, Node Configurator) take turns building parts of the workflow.

-• Right panel — Live workflow canvas: The Flow Builder canvas opens alongside the chat and refreshes automatically every time the AI commits a change — when a node is added, an edge is drawn, a form is generated, or an action is configured, you see it appear on the canvas within seconds.
+• Right panel — Live builder: For workflow apps, the Flow Builder canvas opens alongside the chat; for List View apps, the List View builder opens instead.
+Either way, the panel refreshes automatically every time the AI commits a change — when a node is added, an edge is drawn, a form is generated, a column is defined, or an action is configured, you see it appear within seconds.

 You don't need to click refresh — the canvas listens for updates from the AI in real time and re-renders as the workflow takes shape.
 You can keep chatting on the left while watching the structure grow on the right.